segmentio/segment-docs/src/connections/destinations/catalog/actions-linkedin-audiences/index.md

 ## Troubleshooting

 ### Access & Refresh Tokens
 LinkedIn's OAuth access tokens have a time to live (TTL) of 60 days; refresh tokens have a TTL of one year.
-Segment will automatically update your access token as long as your refresh token is valid.
-You will not see any errors or interruptions in data delivery if your access token expires while your refresh token is valid.
+Segment automatically updates your access token as long as your refresh token is valid.
+You won't see any errors or interruptions in data delivery if your access token expires while your refresh token is valid.

-Upon expiry or revocation of a refresh token, you will see `Refresh Token Expired` errors in the Delivery Issues section of your LinkedIn Audiences destination **Event Delivery** tab.
+Upon expiry or revocation of a refresh token, you'll see `Refresh Token Expired` errors in the Delivery Issues section of your LinkedIn Audiences destination **Event Delivery** tab.

-Unknown errors from LinkedIn related to OAuth will appear as `Oauth Refresh Failed`.
+Unknown errors from LinkedIn related to OAuth appear as `Oauth Refresh Failed`.

 To remedy either error, please navigate to the **Settings** tab of your LinkedIn Audiences destination and select **Reauthorize** under the Connection heading and complete the OAuth flow.